pbrimmer/Cambridgeator/README.md

 1. Break up into three groups.
 1. Each student collects a lab book.
-1. Read the entire procedure: **this document** individually.
+1. Read the entire procedure (**this document**) individually.
 1. Answer the **Student Question(s)** in this document and discuss your answers with your group.
 1. As a group, prepare the experiment.
-Each student should record what was done within their group in preparation.
+Each student should write out the prepared procedure of the experiment in their lab book.
 1. As a group, perform the experiment.
 1. **Make sure to get at least two quantities** plus an estimate of uncertainty for these quantities:
     1. The period between color changes.
     1. The number of periods until the reaction stalls.
 1. Note any discrepancies between the experimental preparation and experimantal performance in your lab book, and record the results.

 ## Practical 2: The Chemical Oscillator